 Fifteen papers from fourteen unique trials reported on the effectiveness of interventions delivered to more than one family member.
-Two trials reported on the effectiveness of behavioural couple's therapy plus parent training, where only the father was the substance misuser [117, 118], three trials reported on interventions involving the mother and child [119-121] and ten trials involving the family unit [122-131].
-The trials involving the mother and the child examined a diverse array of interventions including health visiting [119], a psychotherapy group focusing upon mother-child attachment [120] and residential rehabilitation [121].
-Of the trials of family level interventions, three unique trials examined the effectiveness of the Engaging Moms program, an intervention based upon the theory and method of multidimensional family therapy [123, 124, 127].
-A further trial examined family systems therapy targeting dysfunctional interactions linked to the development of problem behaviours [126].
-Two quasiexperimental trials measured the effect of family drug and alcohol court [128-130].
-Two trials measured the effectiveness of cognitive behavioural therapy; one trial of CBT with individual families plus contingency management [125] and a trial of group-based CBT (6-10 families) and parent skill training [122].
-A quasi-experimental trial measured the effect a crisis intervention service, 'Option 2', which combines motivational interviewing, solution focussed practice and intensive family work with families where serious child protection concerns relate to parental drug and alcohol misuse [131].
+Two trials reported on the effectiveness of behavioural couple's therapy plus parent training, where only the father was the substance misuser [114, 115], three trials reported on interventions involving the mother and child [116-118] and ten trials involving the family unit [119-128].
+The trials involving the mother and the child examined a diverse array of interventions including health visiting [116], a psychotherapy group focusing upon mother-child attachment [117] and residential rehabilitation [118].
+Of the trials of family level interventions, three unique trials examined the effectiveness of the Engaging Moms program, an intervention based upon the theory and method of multidimensional family therapy [120, 121, 124].
+A further trial examined family systems therapy targeting dysfunctional interactions linked to the development of problem behaviours [123].
+Two quasiexperimental trials measured the effect of family drug and alcohol court [125-127].
+Two trials measured the effectiveness of cognitive behavioural therapy; one trial of CBT with individual families plus contingency management [122] and a trial of group-based CBT (6-10 families) and parent skill training [119].
+A quasi-experimental trial measured the effect a crisis intervention service, 'Option 2', which combines motivational interviewing, solution focussed practice and intensive family work with families where serious child protection concerns relate to parental drug and alcohol misuse [128].
 The number of participants in each trial ranged from 27-1220 (median 1033) participants.
-Of these trials, 11 included participants with a diagnosis of substance abuse or dependence or who were highly likely to be dependent (for example in receipt of methadone, attending chemical dependency clinic, in long-term residential rehabilitation) [117, 118, 120-127] and a further two trials where the level of substance misuse was sufficient to be assessed as a key factor in care proceedings [128-130].
+Of these trials, 11 included participants with a diagnosis of substance abuse or dependence or who were highly likely to be dependent (for example in receipt of methadone, attending chemical dependency clinic, in long-term residential rehabilitation) [114, 115, 117-124] and a further two trials where the level of substance misuse was sufficient to be assessed as a key factor in care proceedings [125-127].

 Trials of couple's therapy showed conflicting results.
 One of the trials examining behavioural couple's therapy compared the intervention (with and without the addition of parent skills training) to individual CBT.
-This small pilot trial of only 10 participants per treatment group found that all groups significantly increased the number of days abstinent, but there was no significant difference between groups [118].
+This small pilot trial of only 10 participants per treatment group found that all groups significantly increased the number of days abstinent, but there was no significant difference between groups [115].
 Behavioural couple's therapy was also examined in a trial compared to an intervention group of individual CBT and a control group of couples based substance use education.
-This trial showed significant between groups, in the percentage of days abstinent in both an alcohol abusing group and drug abusing group [117].
+This trial showed significant between group results in favour of the behavioural couple's therapy in comparison with both of the other groups, in the percentage of days abstinent in both an alcohol abusing group and drug abusing group [114].